nprigent/Intro2ITSecCourse/doc/slides.md

 ## Security properties : C.I.A.

-Security policy is generally expressed in terms of three security properties :
+The security policy is generally expressed in terms of three security properties :

-- _Confidentiality_, that means that no unauthorized entity can access a given piece of information or service.
+- _Confidentiality_, that means that an unauthorized entity cannot access a given piece of information or service.

-- _Integrity_, that ensures that no unauthorized entity can modify a given piece of information or service.
+- _Integrity_, that ensures that an unauthorized entity cannot modify a given piece of information or service.

-- _Availability_, that ensures that no unauthorized entity can prevent a legitimate one from accessing a given piece of information or service.
+- _Availability_, that ensures that an unauthorized entity cannot prevent a legitimate one from accessing a given piece of information or service.

 They are known as the C.I.A. properties.